 Offering the two-year professional Master of Environmental Science & Management (MESM) and PhD in Environmental Science & Management degrees, the Bren School is home to many researchers employing GIS systems for their work.
 Along with a dedicated course (ESM 263), Landscape Ecology (ESM215) includes a strong GIS component.

 Several departments share responsibility for providing an educational license for the ESRI suite of desktop and server GIS software.
 The license is administered by the UCSB Library.

 - Any UCSB user can install the software on UC-owned equipment.

 - Geography, Marine Science Institute, Bren School, ERI, NCEAS, and Library faculty and staff should contact their departmental technical support personnel for access to the software and support.

 - All other departments should contact the DREAM Lab for information about the license. email@example.com or 805-893-8946.

-- Students, faculty, and staff are eligible for 12-month licenses for ArcMap Desktop 10.8, and ArcPro 2.9 for their personal computers.
+- Students, faculty, and staff are eligible for ArcPro 3.1 licenses for their personal computers.
 Fill out this form from a UCSB email address to request your license and download the software.
-Installation instructions for ArcGIS Desktop (ArcMap) and ArcPro can be found here.
+Installation instructions for ArcPro can be found here.